VCTLabs/bruce/trunk/README.txt

   Clicking and dragging always scrolls the whole page. control-F
-  Switch between fullscreen and windowed mode escape
+  Switch between fullscreen and windowed mode control-S
+  Save a screenshot as "screenshot-<random number>.png" in the current directory. escape
   Exit presentation
 home, end